Jean-Baptiste-Isaïe Noël: Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 Noël stood for election unopposed to the new Legislative Assembly, for the constituency of Lotbinière, and was elected by acclamation.
 In the first session of the new Parliament, Noël opposed the union of Upper and Lower Canada into the new province.
 In the first and second sessions, he was a member of the Groupe canadien-français from Lower Canada, which generally opposed the policies of Governor General Lord Sydenham.